pedrodruviaro/react-animations/README.md

 -   The animations are made with CSS classes, placed directly on the components where we want to apply

--   The components are made with styled-components.
+-   The components are made with styled-components 💅.
 Feel free to change and test new things!

 ---